Human trafficking in Laos: Protection (2008)

-Prevention
+Prevention (2008)

 The Lao government increased efforts to prevent trafficking in persons with assistance from international organizations and civil society.
 For example, the MLSW worked with UNICEF to set up awareness-raising billboards near border checkpoints and larger cities.
 Also, in December 2007, the Lao Youth Union held a day-long event with workshops, puppet shows, and plays to address child trafficking.
 The event was led by the Deputy Prime Minister and Minister of National Defense who spoke about the dangers of trafficking.
 The government completed its national action plan to combat trafficking in July 2007.
 The Government of Laos demonstrated some efforts to reduce demand for commercial sex acts through periodic raids of nightclubs and discos used as fronts for commercial sex.
 In October and November 2007, police shut down bars and entertainment venues used for commercial sexual activities in Luang Prabang.
 A general increase in tourism in Laos and a concomitant probable rise in child sex tourism in the region have attracted the attention of Lao authorities who seek to prevent child sex tourism from taking root.
 Vientiane Province established a task force on child sex tourism in December 2007 to coordinate efforts between the authorities and the tourism sector.
 The government and NGOs hosted several seminars to train tourism sector employees, including taxi drivers, on how to report suspicious behavior.
 Tourism police received training on guidelines drafted in July 2007 aimed at combating sex tourism and identifying potential victims.
 Many major international hotels in Vientiane and Luang Prabang prominently displayed posters created by international NGOs warning about child sex tourism.